UMAprotocol/UMIPs/UMIPs/umip-157.md

   - Similar to `UBAFeeModel`, this is a dictionary of `originChain-destinationChain` keys mapped to models that take precedence over the `UBAFeeModel` for a token on that specific deposit route.
 The route rate models should contain exactly the same parameters as the default `UBAFeeModel`
 - "incentivePoolAdjustment"
   - Used by DAO to keep track of any donations made to add to `incentivePool` liquidity.
+- "ubaRewardMultiplier"
+  - Used by DAO to scale rewards unilaterally.

 For example, querying `tokenConfig("0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2")` might return:
 > TODO